 To reach the Shining Sea Bikeway, take Rt.
 24 south to 1-495 south to the Bourne Bridge.
 From points north, take Rt.
 3 south to the Sagamore Bridge rotary.
 Follow the signs to Buzzards Bay/Falmouth, then cross over the Bourne Bridge.
 From Bourne Bridge: travel Rt.
 28 south to Falmouth.
 Fork right onto Locust Road.
 Entry to the bikeway parking area is a mile down on the right just past Pin Oak Way.

 The Shining Sea Bikeway follows the coast from Falmouth to Woods Hole, winding along the Vineyard Sound shoreline.
 Ideal for casual and beginner cyclists, it was built on a former railroad right-of-way, and is level nearly the entire 3.3-mile distance.

-This is a frequently used area in-season, so be sure to respect the rights of others, especially inline skaters and runners.
+This is a frequently used area in-season and location to a perfect vacation stay-over place, Woods Hole Inn Cape Cod Bed and Breakfast, so be sure to respect the rights of others, especially inline skaters and runners.